ChrisDaBaws/research-modifiability-pattern-experiment/workspace-version2/_exercises/exercise02.md

 The lead developer has decided to split up the `ProductSrv` to increase maintainability and scaling efficiency.
 Two new services will be created: A `CategorySrv` handling product categories and a `WarehouseSrv` responsible for product availability.
 The CRUD operations related to products will remain in the `ProductSrv`.
 Runnable skeleton projects for the new services have already been created, they just provide no resources yet.

+Since this change has been expected some months ago, precautions have been taken.
+First, the different capabilities of the `ProductSrv` have already been decomposed in separate classes (one `Resource` and one `Repository` class per capability).
+And second, the `ProductSrvFacade` shields the `ProductSrv` from all consumers so that it will be the only component that has to be adjusted with the new URLs.

 ## Tasks

 1. **Move the product category related functionality.** Move all functionality related to product categories from the `ProductSrv` to the new `CategorySrv`.
-It already has a resource class (`experiment.webshop.categories.resources.CategoryResource`) and a repository class (`experiment.webshop.categories.db.CategoryRepository`) that can be extended.
+It already has a resource class (`experiment.webshop.categories.resources.CategoryResource`) and a repository class (`experiment.webshop.categories.db.CategoryRepository`) that can be replaced (beware of the new package name though).
 Make sure to also copy all necessary model classes to the `experiment.webshop.categories.api` package that is currently empty.
 In the end, the following resources should be provided by the new `CategorySrv` instead:

 ```bash
 GET     /categories (experiment.webshop.categories.resources.CategoryResource)